 Students have a variety of opportunities to practice in rural and medically underserved areas.
-In 2016-17, 51% of advanced pharmacy practice experience (APPE) students completed at least one rotation in a rural area and 70% completed at least one rotation in a medically underserved area.
+For the 2019-20 academic year, 64% of advanced pharmacy practice experience (APPE) students will complete at least one rotation in a rural area and 80% will completeat least one rotation in a medically underserved area.

 IPPE students have an opportunity to fulfill part of their service hour requirement by volunteering at Remote Area Medical (RAM) mobile medical clinics in the region.